zliobaite/zliobaite.github.io/_posts/2015-5-11-In-media-fairness.md

 ---
 layout: post
-category : discrimination
+category : fairness
-tags : [fairness, press]
+tags : [review,press,fairness]
 title : In the media -- ways to preserve fairness when algorithms are making decisions
 ---
 {% include JB/setup %}